EPFL-LCN/neuronaldynamics-exercises/doc/exercises/perceptual-decision-making.rst

 Exercise: Decision Space
 ------------------------

-We can visualize the dynamics of the decision making process by plotting the activities of the two subpopulation "Left" / "Right" in a phase plane (see figure at the top of this page).
+We can visualize the dynamics of the decision making process by plotting the activities of the two subpopulations "Left" / "Right" in a phase plane (see figure at the top of this page).
 Such a phase plane of competing states is also known as the *Decision Space*.
 A discussion of the decision making process in the decision space is out of the scope of this exercise but we refer to :ref:`location-references` [1].

 Question: Plotting the phase plane
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Write a function that takes two `RateMonitors <http://brian2.readthedocs.io/en/2.0.1/user/recording.html#recording-population-rates>`_ and creates a plot similar to the one given above.

-* Add a parameter ``avg_window_width`` to your function (same semantics as in the exercise above.).
+* Add a parameter ``avg_window_width`` to your function (same semantics as in the exercise above).
 Run a few simulations and plot the phase plane for different values of ``avg_window_width``.

 * Think about a decision criterion.
 What are appropriate values for ``avg_window_width`` and some ``rate threshold`` to detect a decision from the two rates?